Ali-Al-Hadi-Al-Husseini/Hope-Language/README.md

 ### inline If conditional

     if condition >> do_something
-    #it is possible to use elif and else control-flow in the same line like the flowing line
+    #it is possible to use elif and else control-flow in the same line like the following line
     if conditon >> do_Something else do_something_else